fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 Following a major feature release on Mannco.store in December of 2020, all three sites in the ScrapTF network were being hit with DDoS attacks.
 Whenever an attack would happen, Alex would not-so-subtly make comments about downtime over Discord.

-Cross-examining IPs of who was browsing particular pages right before attacks were directed at them led us directly to Alex.
-Conclusively, we knew it was him doing this.
+A certain IP address would browse to specific pages right before an application-level attack would hit that page &ndash; a technique to work out which pages would load the slowest, thus more vulnerable to an attack.
+Cross-referencing IPs with our database led us to Alex.
 This led to the discovery of the information posted in the previous sections.

 With the identities linked, the main Mannco.store staff received bans from the website, and SteamRep reinstated a tag on Alex's new Steam account upon our request.
 Following this incident, Mannco.store published [an article](https://archive.ph/hkDUL) still trying to claim that Alex and Peanuthero are two different people.